 - Pandora – The Pandora area was seemingly built for photographers.
 Every inch is richly detailed and there are all kinds of interesting plants and flowers to snap some shots of.

 - Dug and Russel from Up – These are some of my favorite characters to meet.
-They always draw a decent line, but just watching them interact with other guests while you wait is hilarious.
-When I took my boyfriend for his first ever visit, he was definitely not into meeting the characters, but even he was charmed enough by Dug’s antics that he wanted a picture of just the two of them.
+They always draw a decent line, but just watching them interact with other guests while you wait is hilarious and makes the time fly.
+When I took my fiance for his first ever visit, he was definitely not into meeting the characters, but even he was charmed enough by Dug’s antics that he wanted a picture of just the two of them.
 Russel’s feelings were very hurt by this.